-After high school graduation I attended Winthrop University and in 2002 received a Bachelor of Fine Arts in Jewelry and Metals.
-Immediately after I moved to Charlotte, North Carolina and began my studies for my Master of Fine Arts degree also at Winthrop University.
-Correspondingly, while earning my MFA, I interned at the Mint Museum of Craft + Design, taught Jewelry II and III classes as well as numerous jewelry workshops at Winthrop University.
+I attended Winthrop University for my Bachelor of Fine Arts in Jewelry and Metals and Master of Fine Arts in Silversmithing and Design with a minor in Sculpture.
+While earning my MFA, I interned at the Mint Museum of Craft + Design, taught the Jewelry II and III classes as well as jewelry workshops at Winthrop University.
 For both of my degrees I studied under Alfred Ward, an internationally acclaimed English silversmith from London.

-In 2012 I was honored with the Made in the South Award in the Home category from Garden & Gun magazine and in 2011 with The Eric Berg Prize for Excellence in Metal at the Philadelphia Museum of Art Craft Show.
-Additionally, in April 2014 Historic Charleston Foundation honored me with the Samuel Gaillard Stoney Conservation Craftsmanship Award.
-Finally, I collaborated with Reese Witherspoon’s Southern lifestyle company Draper James on an exclusive silver bowl in 2015.
+My work has been exhibited internationally and nationally, featured in over sixty publications including Metalsmith, The Magazine Antiques, Traditional Home, Elle Décor, Garden & Gun, Southern Living, Charleston Magazine, Charleston Weddings, and on the TV show Handcrafted America.
+I was honored with the Made in the South Award in the Home category from Garden & Gun magazine and with The Eric Berg Prize for Excellence in Metal at the Philadelphia Museum of Art Craft Show.
+Additionally, Historic Charleston Foundation honored me with the Samuel Gaillard Stoney Conservation Craftsmanship Award.
+Finally, I collaborated with Reese Witherspoon’s Southern lifestyle company Draper James on an exclusive silver bowl.